-The Howell Carnegie District Library (Library) provides meeting rooms (The Meabon Room and The Colbert Room) so that the Library can promote its program of service to the community.
+The Howell Carnegie District Library (HCDL, Library) provides meeting rooms (the Meabon Room and the Colbert Room) so that the Library can promote its program of service to the community.
 The Library Board of Trustees recognizes that the Library facilities belong to the community and permits use of the facilities on an equitable basis to as many organized groups and businesses as possible for educational, cultural and informational community meetings and programs conducted on a non-profit basis.

 For-profit organizations or businesses using either meeting room are limited to staff training opportunities for employees of that organization or business only.